ACE-Foundation/ace-foundation/ACE-Ontology.md

 This makes it:

-- faster
-- cheaper
-- regulator‑friendly
+- faster and regulator‑friendly
-- easier to audit
-- easier to implement
+- easier to audit and implement

 while retaining all essential blockchain properties.